HannesOhl/pngToBin/README.md

 ### Overview
 A small program that extract the raw pixel data from a .png file.
+For serious work use stb_image!

 ### Usage
 ```